 - 1. Guidelines for assessing the impact of declarations / disclosures on Professional / Placement Suitability - 1.1.
-Before processing any self-declarations or disclosures it may be necessary for the Student Policy, Casework and Compliance team to contact applicants or students requesting further information or clarification on the declaration or disclosure with a view to providing full information for adjudication.
+Before processing any self-declarations or disclosures it may be necessary for the Professional Issues Team to contact applicants or students requesting further information or clarification on the declaration or disclosure with a view to providing full information for adjudication.
 This request should always be initiated or followed up by email or in writing, detailing what further information is necessary to proceed with the application.